In 1973 those cats in San Fran approved "MoFo" as Morrison &

 late husband's law firm, are responsible for libraries, lecture

-series, endowed chairs at Berkeley and Stanford, scholarships and a
+series, endowed chairs at Berkeley and Stanford, scholarships, and

 It wasn't until the early 1960s that the firm ventured away from